Help and advice on arranging a funeral at Aldershot Crematorium and information about cremation.

 Please be aware that the times that appear to be available in our online crematorium diary may not be suitable for your funeral director to be able meet your requests, so we would advise you to make contact with the funeral director before you make any arrangements, such as church arrangements.

-If you would like help and advice on arranging a funeral at the crematorium, please contact us using the contact details on this page.
+If you would like help and advice on arranging a funeral at the crematorium, please contact us using the contact details below.

 Service arrangements available at the crematorium